khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/33746f50-9f9e-4f17-9121-976f906908b5)

-### A bar chart of Sum of Regional 2023 GDP contribution where Northen Africa is seen to be the leading among the five regions with a total sum of $1382B.
+#### A bar chart illustrating the sum of regional GDP contributions for 2023 shows that Northern Africa leads among the five regions, with a total contribution of $1,382 Billion.

 Finally I used Excel Pivot tables to do quick summary to allow flexibility in analysis, I also created reports using Pivot charts and included use of slicers for interactive data exploration where I can quickly narrow down results to a specific region and country, through this I was able to make it easier to analyse and draw insights from my data.
 I was able to create a dashboard where I joined all the pivot charts and applied the slicer to connect to all charts for easy analysis and reporting.
-#

-### The following is an image of how the final interactive dashboard looks like.
+#### The following is an image of how the final interactive dashboard looks like.
 ![Screenshot (29)](https://github.com/user-attachments/assets/28cda1d6-240b-4760-8649-0e686c369d88)